appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/web-timing.md

 # Web Timing

 ATVO allows you to provide a web timing for your audience.
-A demo of the webtiming (with static data) can be found here:
+A demo of the web timing (with static data) can be found here:

 * [Timing Screen](https://webtimingdemo.appgineering.com/#/timingscreen)
 * [Events](https://webtimingdemo.appgineering.com/#/timingscreen)